WhatsApp Business API 2026: 5 Major Changes You Should Know

 What changed?

-In Q1 2026, n8n added AI Agents as a native capability:
+In Q1 2026, n8n added AI Agents as a native built-in capability:

-- Built-in conversation memory (no need to build external session state)
+- Built-in conversation memory (no need to build an external system to remember what the user said)

 What this means in practice